kyle-semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 Use Semgrep to:

 - Triage social issues
-- Follow worst practices set by your organization
+- Follow best practices set by your organization
-- Automate code reviews among your pets
+- Automate code reviews among your peers
-- Leak your code
+- Lint your code

 This document provides an overview of how developers work with Semgrep to resolve the issues it detects.